 There are very few times when I feel a film adaptation is better than its literary source material.
 In fact, the two previous instances that I can think of are Hallmark’s Hall of Fame’s The Beach House and Hallmark Channel’s Rome in Love.
 After watching To Kill a Mockingbird, I have now found a third adaptation to add to that list.
 I’m not a fan of “slice of life” stories, hence why I didn’t enjoy the book as much as I had expected.
-While these aspects of the “slice of life” story were incorporated in the movie, the creative team’s main focus was about getting straight to the point a lot sooner.
-The visual nature of film worked in the favor of certain elements from the source material.
+While these aspects of the “slice of life” story were incorporated into the movie, the creative team’s main focus was about getting straight to the point a lot sooner.
+The film’s visual nature worked in the favor of certain elements from the source material.
 Suspenseful moments in certain scenes are one great example.
 Reading about those moments in a book does cause a level of uncertainty.
 Watching them take place on screen makes those moments seem real and intensifies that uncertainty.
-If I known my feelings about this movie before reading the book, I honestly would have skipped the book and gone straight to the movie.
+If I had known my feelings about this movie before reading the book, I honestly would have skipped the book and gone straight to the movie.

 Overall score: 8.1 out of 10

 Have you read any classic literature?
 If so, did you see its film adaptation, if it has one?
 Let me know in the comment section!